KadTheAad/harp-java/README.md

 # HARP (Written in Java)

-HARP-Java is a Java library, GUI, and CLI for resolving local IPv4 addresses.
+HARP-Java is a Java library, GUI, and CLI for resolving local IPv4 addresses securely.

 ## Installation